dngen049/Doc-rag-agent/.github/JIRA_CODEX_SETUP.md

 2. Add the "codex" label to the issue
 3. Check the GitHub Actions tab to see if the workflow runs
 4. The workflow will:
+   - Create a branch named `codex-{issue-key}` (e.g., `codex-kan-11`)
    - Install codex and authenticate
-   - Run `codex cloud exec` with the issue description in the cloud environment
+   - Run `codex exec --full-auto` with the issue description as the prompt
-   - The codex agent will work directly in the cloud environment (no local checkout or commits)
+   - Commit any changes made by codex
+   - Push the branch and create a pull request automatically

 ## Troubleshooting